Hell, Data in general throughout the whole damn movie. When he isn't annoying the heck out of you he's generally tugging the heartstrings.

 Speaking of which, after Lursa and B'Tor demand a hostage exchange in return for freeing Geordi, Data immediately volunteers before Picard says otherwise.
 And Geordi doesn't begrudge Data in the slightest.

 Picard seeing René in the Nexus.
 Just the Nexus in general, really.
 Kirk got shortchanged with the constant shifting, but for one brief moment, Picard had everything he wanted.
-At the same time, he's willing to give it up, because his crew needs him.
+At the same time, he's willing to give it up, because his crew needed him.

 It's a kind of a cross between heartwarming and funny.